-This wildlife refuge has since April 25, 2005, been known as "National Park Islas Marietas", and a "Reserva de la Biosfera", that is, a UNESCO Biosphere Reserve, since 2008.
-This makes it even more unique a place to visit, but one that you must take care of and respect the established rules to safeguard the species that depend on this park (CONANP, 2008).
+Since April 25, 2005, this wildlife refuge has been known as the "National Park Islas Marietas", and it's also a "Reserva de la Biósfera", that is, a UNESCO Biosphere Reserve, since 2008.
+So, you can see this is actually a very unique place to visit, but one that you must take care of and respect, so follow the established rules to safeguard the species that depend on this park (CONANP, 2008).

-Home to several endangered bird species such as the Blue-Footed Boobie which can only be found on the Islands of the Sea of Cortez and the Galapagos Islands.
+It is home to several endangered bird species such as the Blue-Footed Boobie that can only be found on the islands of the Sea of Cortez and the Galapagos Islands in Ecuador.

-The Marietas Islands are a crucial nesting, refuge, reproduction and migration area for at least 92 species of birds - native and migratory - and at least 6 of them nest on the island.
+The Marietas Islands are a crucial nesting, refuge, breeding ground and migration area for 92 species of birds - native and migratory - and at least six of them nest on the island itself.

-It shelters the largest breeding colony of brown boobies (Sula leucogaster) in the world, the largest breeding colony of white-capped marine swallow (Anous stolidus), the band-tailed swallow (Sterna anaethetus), as well as the largest population in the Pacific Ocean of the interesting laughing seagull (Larus atricilla).
+It provides shelter to the largest breeding colony of brown boobies (Sula leucogaster) in the world, the largest breeding colony of white-capped marine swallow (Anous stolidus) in Mexico, the band-tailed swallow (Sterna anaethetus), as well as the largest population in the Pacific Ocean of the interesting laughing seagull (Larus atricilla).

-A total of 115 species of fish, sharks, and rays have been described, plus 10 mammal species including dolphins and whales.
-There are also more than 200 species that are part of the coral reef and 11 reptile species including iguanas, lizards, rattlesnakes and sea and earth turtles.
+A total of 115 species of fish, sharks, and rays have been described, including 10 mammal species like dolphins and whales.
+There are also more than 200 species in the coral reef and 11 reptile species including iguanas, lizards, rattlesnakes and sea and earth turtles.
 Finally, 44 species of flora and fauna in some level of risk are protected on the islands.

-Take into account that the islands are part of a conservation and management program, so visitors are recommended the following:
+As we mentioned, the isles are part of a conservation and management program, so visitors should take into account the following:

 - Don't make loud noises and help avoid disrupting the natural behavior of the island's creatures.